nikxif/MMM-Transmission/README.md

 },
  ```

-The possible configs (and their defaults) at this time are shown below:
+The possible configs (and their defaults) are shown below:

 ```
 config: {